aditilonhari/Flickster/README.md

  - Also, the new Android Studio 2.2 has a lot of new features and settings to it which needed to be taken care of while working on this app.
  - Adding alternate layout resourses like a separate landscape view to the existing app was something new I learnt in this app.
  - I also used ViewHolder pattern which is really an efficient way of handling multiple views being loaded in a listview.
+ - Tried my hands at Youtube Player for the first time with overlay play icon on the poster image and it was quite challenging to get the details right.
+ - Working with the ButterKnife library was very simple and straight forward although I still have some unresolved issues for adding @BindDrawable and @BindColor which I will continue to work on.
+ - I also tried using the Volley network library, but it had issues so haven't completed that yet.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
 - [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android
+- [YouTube Data API] - For playing Youtube videos.
+- [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) - Reduces view boilerplate code

 ## License